Hilda Suarez: Storylines

 In the season 2 finale, "Jump", Hilda learns that Tony is married, but he assures her that the relationship is over.
 However, when Tony's ex wife comes to see Hilda, Hilda decides to end the relationship.
-In the third season she begins to date politician Archie Rodriquez.
+In the third season she begins to date politician Archie Rodriguez.
 Their relationship goes well until a boyfriend from her high school days, Bobby Talercio, shows up.
 Bobby admits that he still has feelings for Hilda when helping her with a problem.
 They later sleep together.
 In the Christmas episode, Hilda and Betty both think they are pregnant due to a mix-up with the pregnancy tests but later it is revealed that Hilda is the one expecting a baby.
 Hilda tells Betty that Bobby is the baby's father.
 Archie, not knowing about either the affair or the pregnancy, breaks up with Hilda.
 In the episode, "The Passion of the Betty" Hilda tells Bobby she is pregnant, he freaks out and leaves.
 Soon after he comes to their house and tells her he is a good guy and that he wants to be involved in their child's life, as much as Hilda wants him to be.
 Bobby started "Hilda Week" because she was always taking care of everyone else in her life, except for herself.
 It seems that Bobby and Hilda are back together because she kissed him outside the "Ace of Base" building.
 In "Blackout!", Hilda, Bobby, Betty, and Ignacio go to the doctor's to see a sonogram of the baby, but the doctor discovers there is no heartbeat.
 In the end of "Fire and Nice", Bobby proposes to Hilda after she gets to better know his parents and they figure they can get through anything together.
 Bobby and Hilda married in the series' penultimate episode, "The Past Presents the Future."
 In the final episode, "Hello Goodbye", Hilda and Bobby announced their plans to move into their own apartment.